-Tight-junction dysfunction is an important hallmark of epithelial carcinomas and plays a key role in tumor growth and metastatic progression.
+Tight junction dysfunction is an important hallmark of epithelial carcinomas and plays a key role in tumour growth and metastatic progression.
 Claudin-4 overexpression is a common signature of this process and is considered a promising biomarker for cancer detection and prognosis in a variety of cancer types.
-The role of claudin-4 in pathogenesis is yet to be fully elucidated; it has been targeted for molecular imaging with both anticlaudin-4 antibodies and CPE-based peptides-a means for speeding up diagnosis, stratifying patients into risk groups, and even assessing response to therapy (31,32).
-A claudin-4 imaging agent might also be a useful tool for monitoring the effects of claudin-4-targeted therapies, which have shown promise in suppressing tumor growth in several preclinical cancer models (31,33,34).
-Neesse et al. first used a fluorescently labeled cCPE.GST peptide for detection of pancreatic cancer (14), and Cocco et al. investigated fluorescently labeled small cCPE-based peptides for intraoperative imaging (21).
-We previously reported on the characterization of a radiolabeled anti-claudin-4 antibody (22).
-An in-depth validation of these claudin-targeting compounds is not always systematically performed, making comparison of characteristics more challenging. cCPE-based imaging agents offer the advantage of faster clearance rates and shorter acquisition times than are possible for anticlaudin-4 antibodies.
+Claudin-4's role in pathogenesis is yet to be fully elucidated, it has been targeted for molecular imaging with both anti-claudin-4 antibodies and CPE-based peptides, a means for speeding up diagnosis, stratifying patients into risk groups and even assessing response to therapy (31, 32).
+A claudin-4 imaging agent might also be a useful tool for monitoring the effects of claudin-4-targeted therapies, which have shown promise in suppressing tumour growth in several preclinical cancer models (31,33,34).
+Neesse et al. first used a fluorescently labelled cCPE.GST peptide for detection of pancreatic cancer (14), and Cocco et al. investigated fluorescently labelled small cCPE-based peptides for intraoperative imaging (21).
+We previously reported on the characterisation of a radiolabelled anti-Claudin-4 antibody (22).
+An in-depth validation of these claudin-targeting compounds is not always systematically performed, making comparison of characteristics more challenging. cCPE-based imaging agents offer the advantage of faster clearance rates and shorter acquisition times with respect to anti-claudin-4 antibodies.
 Several studies have reported the use of this toxin fragment to measure claudin-4 levels noninvasively.
-We previously radiolabeled a cCPE.GST peptide with 111In to enable SPECT imaging of claudin-4 in mouse models of breast cancer (23).
-Although targeted imaging was achieved, this probe showed only modest target-binding affinity and specificity.
-Hence, improving the binding properties of cCPE for claudin-4 receptors is required before clinical translation.
+We previously radiolabelled a cCPE.GST peptide with 111In to enable SPECT imaging of claudin-4 in mouse models of breast cancer (23).
+Although targeted imaging was achieved, this probe showed only modest target binding affinity and specificity.
+Hence, improving the binding properties of cCPE for claudin-4 receptors is required prior to clinical translation.

-The compounds described here, a combination of previously described empirically validated enabling mutations and de novo designed variants, show a much improved combination of pharmacokinetics and affinity over previous radiolabeled claudin-4-targeting imaging agents (22,23).
-The affinity of the novel radiolabeled cCPE.his10 proteins, measured in vitro, was consistently stronger than that of [111In]In-cCPE.GST in MDA-MB-468 cells, in the low nanomolar versus low micromolar range, possibly because of a different presentation of the claudin-binding domain, although there was little affinity advantage over anticlaudin-4 IgG.
-The lack of a bulky GST tag also resulted in far faster elimination from blood, allowing in vivo imaging after a few hours, rather than 1-3 d.
-Compared with an IgG, production of small cCPE proteins is far more economical.
+The compounds described herein, a combination of previously described empirically validated enabling mutations and de novo designed variants, show a much improved combination of pharmacokinetics and affinity, than previous radiolabelled claudin-4-targeting imaging agents (22,23).
+The affinity of the novel radiolabelled cCPE.his10 proteins, measured in vitro was consistently stronger when compared to [111In]In-cCPE.GST in MDA-MB-468 cells, in the low nanomolar versus low micromolar range, possibly because of a different presentation of the claudin-binding domain, although there was little affinity advantage over anti-claudin-4 IgG.
+The lack of a bulky GST tag also resulted in far faster elimination from blood, allowing in vivo imaging after a few hours, rather than 1-3 days.
+Compared to an IgG, production of small cCPE proteins is far more economical.
 In addition, the smaller size of the his10 series may provide improved access to claudin-4, expressed in the tight spaces between cells, increasing target epitope availability.

-This improved access may also explain the high uptake in the intestines of the cCPE.his10 series, compared with its bulkier variants, as the cCPE.his10 series has better access to the claudin epitopes that are expressed on the luminal side of the intestinal lining.
+This may also explain the high uptake in the intestines of the cCPE.his10 series, compared to its bulkier variants, as they have better access to the claudin epitopes that are expressed on the luminal side of the intestinal lining.